jundalisay/sp/content/en/research/indian/gospel/chapter-32g.md

 ---
-title: "Master And Disciple"
+title: "Ramakrishna and the Host"
 c: "indigo"
-heading: "Chapter 1"
+heading: "Chapter 32g"
 weight: 319
-description: "M noticed that the Master seemed to become absent-minded.
-Later he learnt that he was in ecstasy"
+description: "Sri Ramakrishna bowed down to the host and said, with folded hands"
 ---

-As, Sri Ramakrishna spoke these words, he bowed down to the host and said, with folded hands: "'That Rāma dwells in all beings; He exists everywhere in the universe.
+Sri Ramakrishna bowed down to the host and said, with folded hands:

+"'That Rāma dwells in all beings; He exists everywhere in the universe.
 "I am your servant.
 It is Rāma Himself who has become all men, animals, and other living beings."

 HOST: "But sir, we do not know that."